 Need Assistance: Contact Marie Jones through the chat box (bottom right of screen) or Email: firstname.lastname@example.org

-Based on our assessment of current available information regarding the risk of spreading COVID-19 virus, we are still planning to have for our upcoming seminars at the Marriott Hotel in Plano, Texas for anyone who is allowed to attend and is still interested in attending.
-We are planning plenty of personal space between attendee tables and following a verbal greeting protocol instead of hand shaking, etc.
+Based on our assessment of current available information regarding the risk of spreading COVID-19 virus, we are still planning to have our upcoming seminars at the Marriott at Legacy Town Center in Plano, Texas.

 We will continue monitoring official sources of guidance, including the U. S. Centers for Disease Control and Prevention (CDC) and the Texas Department of Health, which indicates the risk in Texas remains low.